 Serene Water View

 And just as importantly, it allows you to explore herbs beyond the supermarket staples.
-A blend might include familiar friends like chamomile or mint, but it might also introduce you to tulsi, milky oats, lemon balm, or calendula—herbs that support the nervous system, gently uplift the spirit, or bring color and brightness to your cup.
+A blend might include familiar friends like chamomile or peppermint, but it might also introduce you to tulsi, milky oats, lemon balm, or calendula — herbs that support the nervous system, gently uplift the spirit, or bring colour and brightness to your cup.

-At home, I love having a few blends ready to go; something that fits my needs and my mood for that time period.
-At the same time I love to sometimes just pull down four or five individual herbs to blend something right then and there.
-It’s great to have the convenience of something prepared but can also be fun to just see a cabinet of herbs and decide then and there what might work for you in the moment.
+At home, I love having a few blends ready to go — something that fits my needs and my mood for the season.
+At the same time, it's lovely to sometimes pull down four or five individual herbs and blend something right then and there.
+The convenience of a prepared blend has its place, but so does standing in front of a cabinet of herbs and deciding in the moment what might suit you.
 The feeling is magnified knowing where all these beautiful herbs came from, grown and dried with care right on our farm.

 Knowing your intention helps guide the blend.
-Here are a few common tea goals and herbs we might work with:
+The next section walks through the four most common goals and the herbs we reach for most often.

 The Three-Part Tea Formula